 8.3.1 Establishing a Weight Class.
-All wrestlers whose names appear on an institution's roster shall comply with weight-management regulations (e.g., wrestlers competing in open competition) and certify using Section I of the NCAA Wrestling Weight-Management Program.
+All wrestlers whose names appear on an institution's roster shall comply with weight management regulations (for example, wrestlers competing in open competition) and certify using Section I of the NCAA Wrestling Weight Management Program.
 (See Rule 8.3.2.)
-Each institution's assessor shall conduct an initial weight assessment of its student-athletes not sooner than the first official day of classes in the fall semester, trimester or quarter and not later than the first official practice (144-day calendar in Divisions I and II, and 19 weeks in Division III per NCAA Bylaw 17).
-An exception is granted to any institution whose classes start after the application of NCAA Bylaw 17.
+Each institution's assessor shall conduct an initial weight assessment of its student-athletes not sooner than the first official day of classes in the fall semester, trimester or quarter and not later than the first official practice (October 10) each year.
 During the initial weight assessment, a wrestler's minimum wrestling weight class for the season shall be determined.
+The assessor shall enter all assessment data into the OPC system within five days of collection or the data will be invalid and the student-athlete must be reassessed.
 The final assessment of each individual on the institution's roster shall be confirmed by the assessor and head coach before the start of the team's first official practice.
 If an individual's assessment is not completed before the team's first day of practice, that individual cannot practice with the team until the assessment is completed and confirmed.

 Once the assessor enters the student-athletes' data in the OPC, the information is stored in the system for 48 hours.
 Coaches will have read-only access during this official certification process.
 Within the 48-hour window, the head coach and assessor shall discuss and review the entered data.
 The coach shall discuss and review the assessment data with each student-athlete before confirming the assessment.
 Both the assessor and head coach SHALL verify the data as the "official assessment" for each student-athlete.
 As soon as the assessor and the head coach confirm and accept the established minimum-weight classes, the information is permanently saved and is unalterable.

-Note: Once the official assessment data have been entered in the OPC, it cannot be changed or altered.
+Once the official assessment data is entered in the OPC, the information cannot be changed or altered.
 An incorrect entry may not be appealed.